publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptI/m__us_usc_t22_s2151.md

 >     “(p)  __Expiration__  __.—__

->     The authority under this section may not be exercised after September 30, 2015.
-An activity under a program authorized by subsection (b) commenced before that date may be completed after that date, but only using funds available for fiscal years 2012 through 2015.”
+>     The authority under this section may not be exercised after September 30, 2017.
+An activity under a program authorized by subsection (b) commenced before that date may be completed after that date, but only using funds available for fiscal years 2012 through 2017 and subject to the requirements contained in paragraphs (1) and (2) of subsection (i).”

  __Lord’s Resistance Army Disarmament and Northern Uganda Recovery__